t-liu/cloud-resume-challenge-frontend/README.md

 # Cloud Resume Challenge

 Static HTML webpage with custom CSS hosted on AWS as part of the Cloud Resume Challenge (https://cloudresumechallenge.dev/docs/the-challenge/).
-This is the front end part of the challenge.
+This is the front end part of the project.

 ### Technologies/languages used to build this webpage
 * Website/Resume: